 Almost all health professional schools require that applicants write one or more essays.
 This handout is intended to provide guidance as you work on your essay.
 It has three supplements: "Supp #1: Questions to Answer BEFORE You Begin Your Essay","Supp #2: Good Essays From the Past" (must be picked up from PM Office), and "Supp #3: Essay Evaluation Form".

 Your Essay for AMCAS, AADSAS, etc.

-Characteristics Admissions Committees Look for in Your Essay: If an admissions committee is looking at your essay, they have probably already decided that you can handle the academic load in medical or dental school (that is, you are already past the first stage indicated in #1 in this series of handouts).
-Therefore, they are probably reading the essay to see whether or not they think you will be a good physician or dentist.
+Characteristics Admissions Committees Look for in Your Essay: If an admissions committee is actively looking at your essay, they have probably already decided that you may be able to handle the academic load in medical, dental, etc. school (that is, you are already past the first stage indicated in #1 in this series of handouts).
+Therefore, they are probably reading the essay to see whether or not they think you will be a good physician, dentist, or other health professional.
 What they generally look for are:

 - a positive self-concept

 - the ability to deal with racism (or sexism)